avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 ## Required Software

 * Download and install the [STM32CubeProgrammer software for STM32](https://www.st.com/en/development-tools/stm32cubeprog.html).
-Please ensure that the 64-bit version is installed and into the default installation directory in C:\Program Files.
+(Please ensure that the 64-bit version is installed and use the default installation directory of "C:\Program Files\")
-* You will need a serial console application for the next steps.
-We recommend [Tera Term](https://ttssh2.osdn.jp/index.html.en)
+* A serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), is required for the next steps.
-The serial console application needs to be configured per settings () in this screenshot:
+Configure settings per screenshot below:

 ![Tera Term Serial Settings](media/teraterm-settings.png "Tera Term Serial Settings")